mattgorb/CNN_CarsDataset/README.md

 TensorFlow
 OpenCV

 Setting up a computing instance on AWS was a pain.
-I'll highlight the steps here.
+Some of these had various problems I had to google, I'll just right down the simple version here:

 1. Request P2.xlarge instance on aws.
 You have to write a message to customer support and they'll usually get you approved within a business day.